nvimdev/guard.nvim/README.md

 Asynchronous formatting and lint checking plug-ins, I personally don't like the way that use fake lsp to client to do formatting and lint checking.
 Accept lsp request or notify then invoke tool then get result and send back.
-Why add a process in the middle, there is an old saying in China called **paint a snake with feet** and don't blindly praise lsp.It's getting bloated and unwieldy.
+Why add a process in the middle, There is a proverb in China called **Paint a snake with feet** and don't blindly praise lsp.It's getting bloated and unwieldy.

 ## Features